Diassisfilho/msn2/README.md

 # MSN2 - P2P Chat Application

 A simple peer-to-peer chat application with basic encryption built in Python.
 This application allows multiple users to connect and chat directly with each other.
+This was the final project for the computer networks course at college.

 ## Features